| Search our quarter-million Q&As |

-Cleaning Ships lanterns (Brass)
+-----Cleaning Ships lanterns (Brass)

 Q. I have some New England original brass ships lanterns and they cannot be easily cleaned.
 Is there an instant chemical cleaner.
-I am aware of Tarn-X tarnish remover ⇦ this on eBay or Amazon [affil links] but it would take $200 to get enough to submerge them for cleaning. can anyone help?
+I am aware of Tarn-X tarnish remover ⇦ on eBay or Amazon [affil link] but it would take $200 to get enough to submerge them for cleaning. can anyone help?

 bill hicks- sevierville, Tennessee,USA